whlapinel/course-manager/notes.md

   - If a lesson has a new ID
 - 12/30/24 Worked on the edit lesson form a bit.
 - 12/29/24 Major milestone today.
 Finally got the calendar interface working with the ability to move lessons one date left or right.
 Got rid of CourseSchedule across all layers.

-## Features

-### Pending (keep in priority order)

-- 12/30/24 Go command to generate site should include other build commands e.g. tailwind, templ, etc (all the things that the task command does).
-Should probably also pass in the data instead of Generator using its own connection and fetching data?
-- 12/30/24 Create Copy Course to Term interface (this will use the Course.FitToTerm method)
-- 12/30/24 Create `New Lesson` UI
-- 12/30/24 Create `New Unit` UI
-- 12/30/24 Create New Course interface

-### Complete

-## Issues

-### Pending

-- 12/30/24 (minor) Lesson Edit form shows description as single-line with horizontal scroll rather than wrapping text.

-### Complete

-- 12/30/24 (major) ShowCalendar shows wrong course!
-Resolved 12/30/24

-- 12/26/24 There's a serious problem with how the courses are saved, at least when imported from CSV.
-I noticed that the calendar for Spring 2025 was showing dates for January but none of the other term months.
-After some digging I realized that the problem in the "lesson dates" table and how lesson dates are saved.
-Basically all I know is that the date_id column in the lesson_dates table consists only of Fall 2024 dates.
-Resolved 12/26 (new domain.Course method `FitToTerm(term Term) Course` which just sets the dates sequentially for each lesson to dates from the new term, with one date per lesson.
-After instructional days are exhausted, lesson dates are left empty.
-Lessons will be visible from course tree but not in course calendar.)

-- 12/18/24 Resolved 12/27/24 (see proposal 2): figure out how to relate templates to instances. should the template id only be present for a row if they are marked by user as synchronized? i.e. until the user marks sync?
-  - Proposed solution 1 (rejected): whenever a user edits a course, unit or lesson that is an instance, i.e. where template is NOT NULL, the change should be also be made to the template row (and vice versa).
-If the user has elected to de-link the course, unit or lesson instance from the template, the change will not be reflected in the template object.
-  - Proposed solution 2 (implemented): completely eliminate the entire concept and all implementations of course template as opposed to course instance.
-    - There would only be a course, which will always be associated with a term.
-The fact that the dates table has a day number column will facilitate copying a course from one term to another.
-This would be a very big change but the impact would be to dramatically simplify the code.
-    - Would probably add the fields currently exclusively found in CourseInstance and move them to Course.
-Need to identify all parts of the code that depend on a distinction between the two, for example any use of templateID, and alter essential parts and eliminate non-essential ones.
-    - Make sure the Database tables reflect this change completely.
-- 12/19/24 calendar looks better now
-- 12/17/24 lesson struct should have Date field be Dates []time.Time instead of Date time.Time so that a lesson can span multiple dates if necessary (not ideal but sometimes necessary) (completed 12/17/24)